trusona/trusona-mobile-sdk-android/README.md

 Trusona trusona = new Trusona(myApiToken, myApiSecret);
 ```

 The Trusona SDKs have infrastructure in place to serve the US, European and Asia-Pacific regions.
 By default, all SDK calls will be served by the US region.
-If you’d like to use a particular region, simply specify one of the possible values from the `Region` enum when building a `Trusona` instance.
+If the credentials you were provided by Trusona are specific to one of the other regions, then you’ll need to specify one of the possible values from the `Region` enum when building a `Trusona` instance.

 ```java
 Trusona trusona = new Trusona(myApiToken, myApiSecret, Region.EU);     // Use this to leverage the European region